Plans and Location

 Cohousing ABQ is based on Danish cohousing communities, where families have private homes but also share a lot of common space and resources.

-We have finalized the design of our cohousing community and are gearing up for groundbreaking in early 2023.
-All of our community members contributed to the design process, shaping everything from the layout of homes to the plans for our shared outdoor spaces.
-Working together, we have created a design that will bring us together sustainably and joyfully in our future neighborhood.
+We are finalizing the design of our cohousing community and are gearing up for groundbreaking in early 2024.
+All of our community members are contributing to the design process, shaping everything from the layout of the homes to the plans for our shared outdoor spaces.
+Working together, we are creating a design that will bring us together sustainably and joyfully in our future neighborhood.

 Our Community Design

-We’re building 27 privately owned homes, from one-bedroom casitas to four-bedroom townhouses.
-The homes will be built to the Green Build New Mexico Standard, which prioritizes energy and water efficiency with a high quality of construction.
+We’re building 25 privately owned homes, from one-bedroom homes with loft space to four-bedroom townhouses with roof deck.
+The home designs prioritize energy and water efficiency with a high quality of construction.
 The homes will be clustered around a shared open space.

-Estimated prices for remaining homes run from $620,000 up to $728,000 and include an investment into the shared common house, outdoor areas and net-zero energy systems.
+Estimated prices for remaining homes range from $299,500 to $634,500 and include an investment into the shared common house, outdoor areas and energy-efficiency systems.
 Prices are comparable to newly built energy-efficient homes in Albuquerque.

 Our color palette.